 The children gain an appreciation of our language with the History of the Alphabet study and the etymology of words.
 For example, when studying prefixes such as “re”, the child learns the meaning of the prefix (“again”) which helps them decode a word (“redo”).
 Vocabulary enrichment is also achieved through dictionary and thesaurus work.

-Literature is a part of our Language program as the children are read classics and learn about the plot, theme, setting and characters of a story.
+Literature is a part of our language program as the children are read classics and learn about the plot, theme, setting and characters of a story.
 This work helps them with their own literary style in their compositions.

 The Montessori math materials provide the best means for the elementary child to explore mathematical concepts.